TimoKats/mdrss/README.md

 Link=index.xml ; can be anything, might be deprecated
 ```

-Note, you can also specify your own feed path like so: `mdrss --config other/path/to/config update`
+Note, you can also specify your own config path like so: `mdrss --config other/path/to/config update`

 ### Publication
 In your input folder, you can add an article by creating a `.md` file. **Note, if your filename is prefixed with `draft-` it will not be included in the RSS file**.

 Finally, you can type `mdrss ls` to view the articles ready for publishing and `mdrss update` to create the RSS feed.
 Note, the title of the RSS articles are based on markdown headers.
 E.g. format the first line of the markdown articles as so: `# this is a title`.